martin-robert-fink/oauth_server_demo/README.md

 - Allows user to authenticate using different providers on different devices/platforms
 - Periodic blacklist cleanup for expired tokens
 - Generates Apple client_secret using Apple provided private key
-- Asks as a basic API server for request to add/remove/list/count tasks in a MongoDB database
+- Acts as a basic API server for requests to add/remove/list/count tasks in a MongoDB database
 - A unit test suite for most of the application

 There is also a Flutter client that is the companion to this server which is responsible for initiating the authentication process.
 The client Flutter app is also available on Github.